 Take action and we'll keep you updated as the Bill continues its journey through UK Parliament.

-In 2019, over 11,000 of our supporters emailed their MP urging them to support tougher sentencing for animal cruelty - but the Bill put forward in 2019 ran out of time to pass through Parliament.
+In 2019, over 11,000 of our supporters emailed their MP urging them to support tougher sentencing for animal cruelty - but the Bill put forward in 2019 ran out of time to pass through the UK Parliament.

 We're still working hard to ensure that this time the Bill becomes law in England and working closely with decision-makers in Wales to ensure it applies there too.

 The Animal Welfare (Sentencing) Bill

 After years of campaigning and with help from our supporters, Defra put forward an Animal Welfare (Sentencing) Bill in Summer 2019 - to increase the maximum sentence for animal abusers from six months to five years in England.
-This followed on from a public consultation the previous year, in which more than 70 percent of people supported proposals for tougher prison sentences.
+This followed on from a public consultation the previous year, in which more than 70% of people supported proposals for tougher prison sentences.